aishanawaz6/aishanawaz6/README.md

 As I approach the end of my CS journey, I'm excited about leveraging my Data Science & Web Development skills to make a positive impact on society.
 I'm eager to contribute to projects that drive innovation and solve complex challenges.

 📫 Get in Touch:
 I'm always open to connecting with fellow Data Science or Web Development enthusiasts, industry professionals, and potential collaborators.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/aisha-n-83bb35a2).
+Feel free to send me an [email.](mailto:aishanawaz6609@gmail.com)

 Thank you for stopping by my profile.
 Let's dive into this exciting adventure of Data Science and Web Development together! 🚀